rafaell22/ootr-tracking-map/README.md

 - Make the spawn location a dropdown.
 When you select it, add a small link icon (child or adult) to the side of the name of the location;

 ~~- Add question mark item to items select box to mark there is an unknown key item (golden chest)~~

+- BUG: Click to add item to one of the sometimes hint (one with two rewards) and then before selecting the item, then click to select the item for the other reward.
+It messes up the hints and start adding new buttons to all of them

+- link always hints and locations

+- Separate all pubSub event payloads in specific classes (try to find a place to find all available events)

+- Update pubsub to handle "once" function

+- Think about updating event handling in buttons to check for id instead of subscribing every time they are clicked